tersesystems/echopraxia-examples/README.md

 Scenario: You want to log some complex domain objects as structured fields, along with custom logging statements.

-Solution: Use custom field builders.
+Solution: Use custom field builders and loggers.

 Demonstrates use of a custom field builder and fancy loggers.
 See [README](custom-field-builder/README.md).